"I can’t do this anymore."

 To help navigate the rocky emotional waters of a breakup, here are five helpful ideas to consider:

 2. Deal with anger.
 We all get angry once in a while and that's normal.
-But when we ignore it, hide it, or express anger in out of control ways to destructive extremes then it's a problem.
+But when we ignore it, hide it, or express anger in out of control ways to destructive extremes, then it's a problem.
 You may feel angry, but don't give in to rage, hostility, or violence.
 Ephesians 4:26, 27 reads, "'In your anger do not sin': Do not let the sun go down while you are still angry, and do not give the devil a foothold."

 3. Deal with feelings of rejection.
 No matter how hard someone tries to choose their words as they are giving you the relationship send-off, rejection hurts.
 Whether you were together two weeks or two years, being rejected can leave you feeling unwanted, insecure, or "less than."
 When you feel rejected, it's important to remember two things: there's "what happened" and "what you tell yourself" about what happened.
-Often, a guy is not rejecting you as a person, but making a choice on the best fit for him (just as you make a choice on what’s the best fit for you).
+Often, a guy is not rejecting you as a person, but making a choice on the best fit for him (just as you make a choice on who’s the best fit for you).
 Not being chosen doesn't mean you’re not acceptable.
 You are still worthy and wonderful whether the other person realizes it or not.
-You may not feel very wonderful right now, but don't let what someone else thinks erode your sense of self.
+You may not feel very wonderful right now, but don't let what someone else thinks erode your sense of self=worth.

 Besides he may have his own issues to deal with too.
-When a guy says, "It's not you, it's me" you may want to believe him.
+When a guy says, "It's not you, it's me," you may want to believe him.
 On the other hand, you may have things in your own life you want to change, like attitudes, beliefs or actions that are preventing you from lasting love.
 No matter who initiated the breakup, you will always be significant and important in the eyes of the One who loves you most.

 4. Deal with fear.
 At times, the end of a relationship can put ideas into one's head: What if I'm making a mistake by leaving him?
 What if no one ever loves me again?
 What if I'm too old, too fat, too boring, or too whatever to ever find lasting love?